jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 	_The new UWP solution_

-1. Next, you will add custom images to the project and update **Package.appxmanifest** to apply custom branding.
+1. Next, you will add custom images to the project and update **Package.appxmanifest** to references those images and apply custom branding.
 In Solution Explorer, right-click the project's "Assets" folder and select **Add** -> **Existing Item...**.

     ![Adding items to the "Assets" folder](Images/vs-add-existing-item.png)